gulpsome/beverage/README.md

 # beverage -- give it a gulp

-The DRYest gulp for the thursty.
+The DRYest gulp for the thirsty.

 ## Why